The OHSU Knight Cancer Center has outstanding depth of experience in sarcoma. We treat hundreds of patients with sarcoma every year. We offer:

 Chemotherapy for bone sarcomas: Chemotherapy is often an important part of treating Ewing sarcoma and osteosarcoma.
 It’s seldom used for other bone cancers because it has little effect on them.

-Extensive rehabilitation and physical therapy can be essential after surgery on sarcoma in a limb.
+Extensive rehabilitation and physical therapy may be essential after surgery on sarcoma in a limb.
 Without it, a limb may lose function.
 A patient who had leg-sparing surgery for sarcoma, for example, may need a year to relearn how to walk.

 Call 503-494-7999 to: